ryscheng/www.raymondcheng.net/_posts/2016-11-19-personal-server-overview.md

 ---

 ## Final Thoughts
 In the 90's and early 2000's, I maintained a very opinionated server setup.
 But for anyone that has ever tried to maintain an email or chat server, you'll know just how much of a pain of an ass it was back then.
 I'm really excited to see open source projects like Gitlab, Nextcloud, and Signal mature into usable products that compete with their centralized proprietary counterparts.
-For at least the data that is most prized to me (my files, contacts, calendar, code, and messages), I've been using free and open source software on my own hardware and I haven't looked back since.
+For at least the data that is most prized to me (files, contacts, calendar, code, and messages), I've been using free and open source software on my own hardware and I haven't looked back since.

 Here are some other guides that cover similar topics:
 - [Using docker at home](https://outcoldman.com/en/archive/2015/03/18/docker-for-home-server/)